brycie-boy/The_Cosmos/Right Action.md

 ## Right Action  #🧠

-Right Action consists of abstaining from:
+Right Action, part of [[The Nobel Eightfold Path]], consists of abstaining from:

 - killing
 - stealing